 The recoverability of taxes receivable related to value added tax incurred in Mexico is dependent on various factors such as local policy, historical collectability and the general economic environment.
-Management uses all relevant facts to determine if the taxes receivable are recoverable.
+Management uses all relevant facts to determine if the tax receivable is recoverable.